Scout the site before you book it. Then prove the crowd.

 Certify your attendance at your next event.

 See the gap between security's estimate and a real count — then certify the whole event when you're ready.
-Attendance you can prove to sponsors and grant-givers.
+Scout the site before you book it — then certify the crowd that showed up.